|

 Laurent.
 'La Metáphore filée métatextuelle

-et le détours de la connaissance: analyse d'un cas dans Waverley de
+et le détours de la connaissance: analyse d'un cas dans Waverley

-Walter Scott', La Licorne, 54 (2000), 263-70.
+de Walter Scott', La Licorne, 54 (2000), 263-70.

 Lincoln,

 Andrew.
-‘Conciliation, Resistance and the
+‘Conciliation, Resistance and the Unspeakable

-Unspeakable in The Heart of Mid-Lothian’, Philological
+in The Heart of Mid-Lothian’, Philological Quarterly,

-Quarterly, 79 (2000), 69-90.
+79 (2000), 69-90.

 Argues

-that in the steadfast refusal of the Covenanters to accept
+that in the steadfast refusal of the Covenanters to accept the

-the necessity of betrayal in The
+necessity of betrayal in The

-Heart of Mid-Lothian, Scott could find an admirable
+Heart of Mid-Lothian, Scott could find an admirable model

-and polite acquiescence.
+acquiescence.

 Maciulewicz,